SamuelBrucksch/wifibroadcast_osd/README.md

 ```

 #Configuration
-Later all configuration values will be in a seperate file for easier configuration.
-Maybe it will be even possible to modify this during runtime.
-But right now everything is in testing mode only, so no easy config yet.
+All current configuration values can be set in [osdconfig.h](https://github.com/SamuelBrucksch/wifibroadcast_osd/blob/master/osdconfig.h)

 # Starting OSD
 I uploaded my start scripts as a sample how to start wifibroadcast with 1 video and 1 telemetry stream. have a look at those and adapt your own start scripts based on that.